Recruiting parent governors: PRUs and special schools

 Understand issues with engagement

-Special schools and alternative provision (AP) settings such as pupil referral units (PRUs) and AP academies, face similar issues when recruiting parent governors.
+Special schools and alternative provision (AP) settings such as pupil referral units (PRUs) face similar issues when recruiting parent governors.

 In each case it's likely that:

-- Parents feel their spare time is precious, to provide their child with the specialist support they need
+• Parents feel their spare time is precious, as they're already busy providing their child with the specialist support they need

 For special schools Pupils are likely to stay longer,